 Way back in the day when Exposure were the only real competitor that Naim had in the UK, both companies made a lot of half width black boxes.
 They were all ugly and, in the case of Naim, strangely connected little things that sounded very entertaining while not appearing to be too bothered about neutrality and bandwidth.
-Since that time both brands have changed ownership and Exposure has moved most of its manufacturing to Malaysia, although retaining test and assembly facilities in West Sussex not far from its original base near Brighton.
+Since that time both brands have changed ownership but Exposure has retained its manufacturing, test, and assembly facilities in West Sussex... not far from its original base near Brighton.

 Last year Exposure returned to the half-width scale for its XM range, headed up by the XM5 integrated amp but also containing the XM7 preamp and XM9 monoblock power amps, XM3 phono stage, and XM HP headphone amp.
 Clearly there’s an appetite for the more petite in the market for separates even at this relatively high price per cubic centimetre.
 Rega, for example, makes the Brio for £698 with a phono stage but no DAC while Cyrus has its One with phono stage and Bluetooth but again no digital inputs at £699, and NAD, Marantz, and Rotel offer amps with both facilities at both higher and lower price points but in slightly bigger boxes.